vivaria/edisonrul.ing/README.md

 ## YUBEL

-*   "Yubel's" damage inflicting effect is a Trigger Effect that activates before damage calculation.
+*   "Yubel"'s damage inflicting effect is a Trigger Effect that activates before damage calculation.
 *   Tributing 1 monster or destroying "Yubel" is a Trigger Effect that activates during your End Phase.
 You make your choice when the effect resolves.
 *   When "Yubel" is destroyed while in the hand or Deck, its effect activates.
 If it is destroyed while face-down, its effect activates.
 *   The owner of "Yubel" activates the effect.
 (If your opponent controls your "Yubel" when it is destroyed, you get the effect, not your opponent.)